JudeQuintana/terraform-main/dual_stack_networking_trifecta_demo/README.md

 Isolated subnets:
 - Are private subnets in a route table with no routes.
-- They can only have inter-vpc communication but not to other VPCs even when the VPC is in a full mesh configuration.
+- They can only have intra-vpc communication but not to other VPCs even when the VPC is in a full mesh configuration.

 Example: